peakflo/pfMCP/src/servers/browserbase/README.md

-# Browserbase GuMCP Server
+# Browserbase pfMCP Server

-GuMCP server implementation for interacting with the **Browserbase API** for headless browser automation.
+pfMCP server implementation for interacting with the **Browserbase API** for headless browser automation.

 ---